What groups receive how much money from us?

 The funding we supply is only meant to cover the difference between the sum of the participants′ contributions plus any subsidies from public or other sources and actual need based on a cost estimate.
 Should there be any money left over after the trip it must be returned to us.

-Er-Fahren also sponsors chaperones, but no more than one per ten participants.
-In the case of elementary schools we also provide funding for a teacher (for the whole group).
+Since teachers' travel costs are now covered for class trips, we only sponsor chaperones if they are not eligible for a subsidy and if there is no more than one chaperone per ten participants.
+We also provide funding for one additional teacher for elementary school groups (one for the whole group).
 This funding must also be applied for and is granted in the same amount as for participants.

 It is a good idea to have Turkish-speaking chaperones accompany the groups.
 Former participants also make excellent chaperones.